Credit Suisse Group Analysts Give Total (FP) a €58.00 Price Target

-Credit Suisse Group set a €58.00 ($67.44) price target on Total (EPA:FP) in a report issued on Wednesday morning.
-The firm currently has a neutral rating on the oil and gas exploration company’s stock.
+Credit Suisse Group set a €58.00 ($67.44) price target on Total (EPA:FP) in a research note issued to investors on Tuesday.
+The brokerage currently has a neutral rating on the oil and gas exploration company’s stock.

 TOTAL SA operates as an integrated oil and gas company worldwide.
 The company operates through Exploration & Production; Gas, Renewables & Power; Refining & Chemicals; and Marketing & Services segments.
 The Exploration & Production segment engages in the exploration and production activities in approximately 50 countries, and produces oil or gas in approximately 30 countries.